FarihaChoudhury/project/README.md

             - REPO: Name of the repository
             - accessToken: personal access token for OAuth access to GitHub REST API
     - Run main.py whilst inside the GitHubCommitData directory, from the terminal using command 'python3 main.py'
+    - Wait until terminal displays: "Sorry for the wait, the classification is complete." before loading results

 -  Navigate to the ResultsForCommitData directory  (project/ResultsForCommitData)
     - Run the HTTP server using the command:  'python3 -m http.server'